Bella Burge: Boxing promoter

 In May 1910 the two opened The Ring on Blackfriars Road in Southwark, the first boxing venue to charge prices within the pocket of the working classes.
 The Ring was in the by then derelict Surrey Chapel, a former chapel built in 1783 to a circular design by the Reverend Rowland Hill, who it is said chose the unusual design so that there would be no corners for the devil to hide in.
 Nevertheless, the building's circular design made it ideal for a boxing venue.
 For 30 years some of the biggest names in boxing from around the world competed here.
 In 1912 these included the Americans Frank Moran and "Battling" Jim Johnson, both of whom boxed Jack Johnson in World Heavyweight Title fights.
 In 1914 Bella Burge became the first woman to break the taboo of women attending boxing matches and soon her friend Marie Lloyd and other actresses became regular attendees at bouts.

 In 1915 during World War I Dick Burge enlisted in the 1st Surrey Rifles, leaving Bella to manage their boxing business alone.
-He died of pneumonia in the Spanish flu epidemic on 15 March 1918, and after his death Bella continued to manage The Ring, maintaining its reputation as London’s leading fight venue for twenty years after her husband's death.
+Later transferring to the Military Police, he died of pneumonia in the Spanish flu epidemic on 15 March 1918, and after his death Bella continued to manage The Ring, maintaining its reputation as London’s leading fight venue for twenty years after her husband's death.
 At first she worked with Ted Pritchard, her late husband’s business partner, and after his death in 1925 she appointed Dan Sullivan as general manager, a boxing promoter with links to the London-based mobster Charles Sabini.
 In 1928 the Prince of Wales, later to become King Edward VIII, requested for a boxing contest to be arranged at The Ring between Jack Hood and Len Johnson.
 The Prince was very interested in boxing and had a desire to visit The Ring, so the bout was specially arranged for his visit.
 Her association with Sullivan caused her great financial difficulties and brought her to the brink of bankruptcy, and after his departure she worked with Victor Berliner during the 1930s.
 From 1932, no longer being able to compete with the boxing promotions of Jack Solomons, Burge changed the use of The Ring into a venue for wrestling and live theatre.